coder/picopilot/README.md

 ext install coder.picopilot
 ```

+Feel free to configure a custom prompt in your settings.

 ## Development

 Clone the repository, run `bun install`, `bun watch`, open VS Code, and press F5 to launch the extension in development mode.